kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 using the –user option.
 By issuing the –resolve option, you will be loading the Java into the database and compiling at the same time.
 This saves you the step of issuing the ALTER JAVA CLASS <name> RESOLVE command.
-  CHAPTER 15  JAVA IN THE DATABASE
-323
 **How It Works**
 You can load Java source code into the database directly using the CREATE JAVA SOURCE command.
 This will load the source and make it accessible to the schema in which it was loaded.
 Once loaded, you can